Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have an Azure solution that contains a build pipeline in Azure Pipelines.

-You experience intermittent delays before the build pipeline starts.
+You experience <mark>intermittent delays before the build pipeline starts.</mark>

 **You need to reduce the time it takes to start the build pipeline.**